Olympique de Marseille

 Marseille's home ground is the 67,394-capacity Stade Vélodrome in the southern part of the city, where they have played since 1937.
+The stadium underwent renovations between 2011 and 2014, increasing its capacity to 67,000 in preparation for France's hosting of UEFA Euro 2016.
 The club has a large fan-base, having regularly averaged the highest attendance in French football.
 Marseille's average home gate for the 2018–19 season was 50,361, the highest in Ligue 1.
-The stadium underwent renovation from 2011 to 2014, increasing its capacity to 67,000 ahead of France's hosting of UEFA Euro 2016.
-In 2015, the club was ranked 23rd globally in terms of annual revenue, generating €130.5 million.

-Marseille traditionally play in an all-white kit with sky blue detailing.
+The club have a long-standing rivalry with Paris Saint-Germain, against whom they contest Le Classique.

 In 1997, Marseille was purchased by Franco-Swiss businessman Robert Louis-Dreyfus.
 Following his death in 2009, his widow Margarita became the club's majority shareholder in 2010.
-In 2016, American businessman Frank McCourt bought the club from her, and appointed businessman Jacques-Henri Eyraud as the club president, although he was replaced by Pablo Longoria in 2021.
+American businessman Frank McCourt bought 95% of the club's stake in 2016, and appointed businessman Jacques-Henri Eyraud as the club president, later replaced by Pablo Longoria in 2021.

+Marseille was listed in the Deloitte Football Money League at the end of the 2023–2024 season, making it the football club with the 19th highest revenue in the world, approximated at €287 million.

+In 2023, Marseille was 28th in the global ranking by British consultancy organisation Brand Finance in terms of brand power, where it was rated with a credit rating AA ("very strong") with a score of 71.3 out of 100, as well as 28th in brand value (€173 million) and enterprise value (€458 million as of 2023).